Early Life

 Philanthropy

-Alain Bouchard, with his wife Sandra, established the Sandra and Alain Bouchard Foundation in 2012.
-The foundation supports individuals with intellectual disabilities, and the arts and culture.
-The foundation also financed the Pierre Lassonde Pavilion at the Musée national des beaux-arts du Québec in Quebec City.
+Alain Bouchard and his wife, Sandra, established the Sandra and Alain Bouchard Foundation in 2012, which supports causes related to individuals with intellectual disabilities, and artistic and cultural projects.
+The foundation has notably financed the Pierre Lassonde Pavilion at the Musée national des beaux-arts du Québec.
+Bouchard's philanthropic efforts have earned him recognition, including being named Outstanding Philanthropist of the Year by the Association of Fundraising Professionals (AFP) Quebec Chapter.